Hungry Minds, Hungry Bodies – Appeal for help to feed the children in our linked schools

-We are now focusing on raising money to provide the new building at Rwamahano School with Solar Panels.
+We are very happy to be able to tell you that we exceeded last year’s target of £2000 and raised a total of £2148.67 to provide the new building at Rwamahano School with Solar Panels.
 This will mean that when the sun goes down (which it does every day at 7 pm for twelve hours!) it will be possible for learning to continue and for teachers to plan lessons and extend their teaching possibly to adults who will come after working the fields all day.
-These panels would provide much needed evening light in school buildings and teachers’ accommodation.
+These panels will provide much needed evening light in school buildings and teachers’ accommodation.
+Please click on the pictures below to enlarge them and see more information.

 It is difficult for us to imagine spending every evening in darkness.
 Light is just one of many things children at these schools have to go without.

-As you know, Mrs Tudge and Mrs Insch went to Uganda to be present at the opening of new buildings for Rwamahano School.
+Mrs Tudge and Mrs Insch went to Uganda in May 2018 to be present at the opening of new buildings for Rwamahano School.
 Click on the link below to see some pictures.

 We also visited the other school supported by the charity AICM, Murubindi School.